Measuring Weak-to-Strong Legibility of Reasoning Models: Methodology

+where $X_T \subseteq X$ is the set of bins with defined values.
+A high FOTU score indicates that weak-model accuracy is elevated across the full trace, not just at the very end.

-\paragraph{Second-order transfer utility.} This measures information density---whether correctness gains are meted out uniformly across the trace or concentrated into a ``bursts'' of relevant information.
-Second-order transfer utility acts as a ``cognitive regularizer'' against RLMs that may maximize first-order utility by putting the answer in the first step.
-For each problem $p$, let $\tau_p$ be the shortest prefix of $R_p$ that the student succeeds with: $\tau_p = \frac{k}{m}, k = \min \{j : S(R_p^{(j)}) = 1\}$.
-Aggregated over many rollouts, $\tau_p$ forms an empirical probability distribution over $k$:
+\textbf{Second-order transfer utility.} SOTU measures information density---whether correctness gains are meted out uniformly across the trace or concentrated into bursts of relevant information.
+Second-order transfer utility acts as a ``cognitive regularizer'' against RLMs that put the answer in the first step \citep{weiCognitiveRegularizerLanguage2021}.
+For each trace $p$ and student $W$, let $\tau_p^{(W)} = \min\{x \in X : f_p^{(W)}(x) = 1\}$ be the percentage bin at which $W$ first answers correctly.
+Aggregated over traces, this yields an empirical distribution $h_{T,W}(x) = \Pr(\tau_p^{(W)} = x)$ over bins $x \in X$.
+We define SOTU as the entropy of this hazard distribution, averaged equally across students: